learnenough/sample_app_6th_ed/README.md

 ## Branches

 The reference app repository includes a separate branch for each chapter in the tutorial (Chapters 3–14).
-To examine the code as it appears at the end of a particular chapter, simply check out the corresponding branch using `git checkout`:
+To examine the code as it appears at the end of a particular chapter (with some slight variations, such as occasional exercise answers), simply check out the corresponding branch using `git checkout`:

 ```
 $ git checkout <branch name>